jccit/site/content/posts/new-edge/index.md

 cover: edge.jpg
 ---

-A few days ago, Microsoft released the first version of their new browser, Microsoft Edge.
-That name might sound familiar if you're a Windows 10 user, since it's also the name of their existing browser.
-So why the re-release?
+A few days ago, Microsoft finally released the the first canary release of Chromium Edge.

 Microsoft is releasing this new and improved Edge to hopefully try and shake the stigma that Microsoft browsers are horribly outdated and quirky.
 The solution?
 They're ditching the EdgeHTML rendering engine and the Chakra Javascript engine.
 Instead they will be using Chromium as the base for the new browser.